Request Access to Climatiqs data tool kit.

 Here is what we at Climatiq specifically like about the spend-based approach:

-• Companies are generally organised around cost and value.
-Accounting or procurement departments generally have a solid understanding of which goods or services are purchased across their supply chains and how much money is spent.
+• Companies are generally organized around cost and value.
+Accounting or procurement departments usually have a solid understanding of which goods or services are purchased across their supply chains and how much money is spent.

 • Such data, combined with spend-based emission factors, provides a great first approximation of a company’s Scope 3 carbon footprint.

 • Spend-based emission factors are easy to use.
-They provide an average level of emissions per unit of currency through high-level modelling.
-In such a scenario, the modelling assesses the total money spent in a given sector of the economy, the total emissions generated by this sector, and the impact of the trade of goods into and out of the economic region in question..
+They provide an average level of emissions per unit of currency through high-level modeling.
+In such a scenario, the modeling assesses the total money spent in a given sector of the economy, the total emissions generated by this sector, and the impact of the trade of goods into and out of the economic region in question.

 With all this in mind, the spend-based approach can be a powerful way to measure emissions, as long as the “science” behind it is carefully considered and applied.

 Let’s take a closer look at how spend-based emission factors work.
-As well, we can determine how companies can mitigate the limitations that come with this approach.
+In doing so, we can determine how companies can mitigate the limitations that come with this approach.

-Spend-based emission factors are estimated using a) Input-Output Models that are b) Applied internationally and then c) Environmentally Extended (“EE MRIO”) What exactly does this mean?
+Spend-based emission factors are estimated using 1.
+Input-Output Models that are 2. applied internationally and then 3.
+Environmentally Extended (“EE MRIO”).
+What exactly does this mean?

-• Input-Output Analysis (IOA) is an analytical framework that helps to describe, understand and analyse inter-industry dependencies in an economy; originally developed in 1930 by Leontief who was awarded a Nobel Prize for economics in 1976 for his work on econometrics.
+• Input-Output Analysis (IOA) is an analytical framework that helps to describe, understand and analyze inter-industry dependencies in an economy.
+They were originally developed in 1930 by Leontief who was awarded a Nobel Prize for economics in 1976 for his work on econometrics.
 This analytical method is fundamental for many economic models and frameworks and is based on national accounting matrices known as input-output tables (IOTs) (see Miller and Blair, 2009).

 • Multi-Regional (MR) refers to models that contain IOTs corresponding to many countries, often covering a global scale.
 These global models can describe entire global supply chains.

-• Environmentally Extended (EE) are economic models complemented with environmental variables, which quantify associated impacts of economic activities, such as the impact on water consumption, energy use, and air pollution, including GHG emissions, which are used to derive the spend-based EFs.
+• Environmentally Extended (EE) refers to economic models complemented with environmental variables that quantify associated impacts of economic activities, i.e. the impact on water consumption, energy use, and air pollution.
+This includes GHG emissions, which are used to derive the spend-based EFs.

 Let’s make this more concrete